GTSinger/GTSinger/README.md

 ## TODO List
 ✅ Release the code.

-✅ Releases the full dataset.
+✅ Release the full dataset.

+✅ release the processed data of Chinese, English, Spanish, German.

+✅ Refine the paired speech data of each language.

-🔲 Release the processed data and checkpoints for StyleSinger.
+🔲 Release the remaining processed data and checkpoints for StyleSinger.

 🔲 Further refine the French, Japanese, Korean, Italian, and Russian annotations.